Does NordVPN work in China?

 Most countries employ some form of blocking to restrict access to sites hosting illegal material.
 The problem is that China has far more stringent restrictions than most places.
 It blocks highly popular sites like Facebook, Wikipedia, Twitter, Google (including Google Docs and Drive), and YouTube.
 This makes it difficult for travelers to stay in touch with their friends back home, but also cuts off the supply of neutral information about the country, and makes it difficult to work as part of an international team.

 You can bypass these restrictions and access the internet as normal, however, by connecting to a VPN.
-These encrypt your traffic and route it through servers elsewhere in the world.
-This not only allows you to bypass Chinese internet censorship entirely, it also prevents your Internet Service Provider (ISP) and the government from monitoring your activities.
+These encrypt your internet traffic and route it through server locations elsewhere in the world.
+This not only allows you to bypass Chinese internet censorship entirely, it also prevents your Internet Service Provider (ISP) and the government from monitoring your online activities.